 Other areas that I focus on includes questions concerning the Celtic and Germanic languages from the Indo-European family and the Zapotecan languages spoken in Oaxaca, Mexico.

-Currently, I am working with Eirik Tengesdal from Universitetet i Oslo on providing an analysis of pronominal object shift and its interaction with verbal particles and adverbs in Mainland Scandinavian.
+I collaborate with Eirik Tengesdal from Universitetet i Oslo on providing an analysis of pronominal object shift and its interaction with verbal particles and adverbs in Mainland Scandinavian.
 Additionally, I am conducting research for my first qualifying paper, with Ivy Sichel as advisor, on the role that prosody plays in the shifting of negative indefinites in North Germanic languages.

-I am also an amatuer bookbinder and am always looking for ways to continue practicing this craft.
+I am an amatuer bookbinder and am always looking for ways to continue practicing this craft.

 I have also recently taken up crocheting again after a decade long hiatus.